mehakashik/mehakashik/README.md

 <h2>Experience</h2>

-- Cybersecurity Mentorship Intern, Risk Stifle | Halifax, Nova Scotia An active participant in a mentorship program led by a Senior Infosec professional with over 18 years of experience across diverse domains, including nuclear plants, airports, consultancy, and critical infrastructure.
-Through this mentorship initiative, I gained insights into cybersecurity practices within a realistic industry setting.
-It facilitated my comprehension of security controls, threat risk assessment, threat modeling, the NIST framework, and penetration testing tools.
+- Cybersecurity Mentorship Intern, Risk Stifle | Halifax, Nova Scotia <br>

   The mentorship program provided hands-on learning in a virtual environment, mirroring an actual industry setup.
 We delved into various risk scenarios and learned how to manage risks associated with each scenario through multiple workshops effectively.
 I now feel confident in handling endpoint controls and am well-versed in enterprise security controls and practices.
 This ongoing learning journey enables me to deepen my understanding of cybersecurity practices and frameworks, adopting a practical approach tailored for enterprise-level security.

   Projects Under the Program